baizhiyuan/GM-PHD-PMAU-SLAM/README.md

     d) The results are stored in the results-folder, and the performance metrics can be computed by setting option = 3         and running the code.

 3. GM-PHD-PMAU-SLAM with Victoria Park data set.\
+    a) Download "victoria_park.zip" from [4] and unzip the folder in to "Victoria Park/measurements/VP data set"
-    a) Open file ".\GM-PHD-PMAU-SLAM\Victoria Park\MonteCarloSimulations.m"\
+    b) Open file ".\GM-PHD-PMAU-SLAM\Victoria Park\MonteCarloSimulations.m"\
-    b) Set option = 1 and run the code to create the data.\
+    c) Set option = 1 and run the code to create the data.\
-    c) Set option = 2 and run the code to perform MCSs.
+    d) Set option = 2 and run the code to perform MCSs.
 You should get the following result:

        GM-PHD-PMAU-SLAM Performance:
        N:1,  POS.=2.55 [m], CPU=2.93 [ms], TIME=21.18 [s]
        LGM-PHD-PMAU-SLAM Performance:
        N:1,  POS.=2.46 [m], CPU=3.09 [ms], TIME=22.33 [s]

-    d) The results are stored in the results-folder, and the performance metrics can be computed by setting option = 3         and running the code.
+    e) The results are stored in the results-folder, and the performance metrics can be computed by setting option = 3         and running the code.

 4. If Matlab throws an error from the mex-files, you need to compile the mex-files on your computer.
 The mex-files can be compiled using CompileCLibraries.m found in the folder ".\GM-PHD-PMAU-SLAM\Shared Files\mex source".
 Please note that the mex-files have to be compiled seperately for both data sets.
 Further instructions can be found in CompileCLibraries.m.